-If you were injured on the job, you may have heard about what's called a "Lump Sum Settlement" – also known as a "Compromise and Release."
+If you were injured on the job, you may have heard of something called a "Lump Sum Settlement" – also known as a "Compromise and Release."

 Under Pennsylvania worker's compensation, if you have been off work for more than 4 months due to a work-related injury – and you're currently receiving workers' compensation – you may be able to settle with the insurance company for a lump sum.